-A LIGHT DARK ROAST: A message from Lee @ Quietly: People have been drinking dark roasts for over two-centuries and it seems both short-sighted and careless to ignore history.
+A LIGHT DARK ROAST: People have been drinking dark roasts for over two-centuries and it seems both short-sighted and careless to ignore history.
 And yet if you roast too dark, all of the unique flavours of origin are lost and you simply taste the bitter burn and one-dimensional char of the roast process itself.
 Shady Lane is a new way of roasting that uses a gentle approach and precise technique to strike a compromise: it engages in the coffee past with an approachable low-acidity but also showcases the deeply sweet and delicious chocolaty notes possible with particular origins.
 It is new and old because as the Pavement song concludes, "theworlds collide, but all that we want is a shady lane".